MortenBjerre/MortenBjerre.github.io/index.md

 There is a general upwards trend of the MSS over time for San Francisco.
 When looking at the standards, we can see that this is mostly due to a general reduction in students in the "met" and "not met" standards, and a general increase in students in the top 2 categories.
 However, the percentage of students who have not met the standard, i.e. the lowest category, went only until 2017, after which it went back up to its 2015 levels.

 Additionally, a choropleth of the Mean Scale Scores of each zip code is shown below.
+Each dot represents a school, which can be clicked on to find the specific school.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->